Krasn4ck/Arduino_Projects/README.md

 # Arduino_Projects
-this is repository of computer architecture
+This is repository of computer architecture using Arduino Board.